 7 Ways to Capture More Attention With Email Subject Lines

-Posing questions in your subject line will make your audience stop and think about themselves and their behavior.
-Subject line questions like “Are You On Track For Retirement?” or” Are Your Struggling to Save Enough For Your Emergency Fund?” force the reader to investigate their own reality and connect to your content.
+Posing a question in your subject line makes readers stop and think.
+Subject line questions like “Are You On Track For Retirement?” or” Are Your Struggling to Save Enough For Your Emergency Fund?” challenge the reader to connect to your content.
 If they can relate the content to themself, they’ll be more likely to think the content is applicable to their life.

 2. Use Numbers

 For example, if your email newsletter includes a roundup of recent blogs, specify how many articles the reader will get.
-A subject line like “5 Articles You Can’t Miss For Your Financial Future” will make the reader understand what they get from opening the email and how much time it will take to get through.
+A subject line like “5 Articles You Can’t Miss For Your Financial Future” will help the reader understand what they’re getting from opening the email and how much time it will take to get through.

-Just like numbers, emojis can stand out against the thousands of letters in an inbox.
-Emojis are a fun way to spice up your content and keep readers interested.
-You can use an emoji to show an emotion, substitute for a word, or emphasize an idea.
+Just like numbers, emojis stand out against the thousands of letters in an inbox.
+Emojis are also a fun way to spice up your content and keep readers interested.
+You can use an emoji to show emotion, substitute for a word or emphasize an idea.
 However, beware of overusing emojis.
 Emojis should be used only when they’re relevant and enhance your content.

 There are countless emojis that you can choose from, but you should choose them wisely.
 You should also consider your firm’s voice.
-In some circumstances, uses of emojis can seem unprofessional.
-Don’t throw a smiley face emoji in your subject line just for the heck of it.
-Limit your use to when they really enhance and fit with your newsletter.
+In some circumstances, the use of emojis can seem unprofessional.
+So don’t throw a smiley face emoji in your subject line unless it’s beneficial to your content.

 4. Evoke Curiosity